-A permanently installed LP gas leak detector is located near the floor in the galley area.
+A permanently installed LP gas leak detector is located near the floor.
 The unit contains an alarm that will sound alerting you to the presence of low levels of potentially dangerous LP gas that may have been released due to a gas leak.
 The unit will also disconnect the gas supply at the LP tank when it senses LP or similar gases such as hair spray or cleaning solvent.